 A DISCUSSION OF BREWER'S ETCHINGS

-Brewer's etchings began to appear shortly after he married into the artistic Lucas family in 1910.
-There are no datable etchings from before this time and only a few illustrations in The Girl's Own Paper to give us a glimpse of his first published art.
+Brewer's etchings began to appear shortly before he married into the artistic Lucas family in 1910.
+There are only a few illustrations in The Girl's Own Paper to give us a glimpse of his first published art, but a very large (his largest) "West Front of Ratisbon Cathedral" was exhibited at the Royal Academy in 1909.

 In 1911, an untitled view of Ely Cathedral was included in a set of six etchings by different artists published by H. R. Howell.
-In the same year, the archives of the Printsellers' Association show an entry for "Aix La Chapelle," and in 1912, for "Ely Cathedral" (actually inscribed "The Octogen [sic] Ely Cathedral").
+In the same year, the archives of the Printsellers' Association show an entry for "Aix La Chapelle," and in 1912, for "Ely Cathedral" (actually inscribed "The Octogen [sic] Ely Cathedral"), both published by Alfred Bell.
 A pamphlet disseminated by Alfred Bell & Co. shows five early etchings, including these two and three others in editions not listed by the Printsellers' Association.

 Early on in Brewer's career, the Fine Arts Journal noted that his etchings were distinguished "not only as picturesque subjects picturesquely handled, but also for the almost amazing accuracy of architectural detail."
 The magazine went on to say that the artist "makes a picture of what in less skillful hands might degenerate into a mere architectural drawing."
 (Brewer must have liked this comment because it was reused in a later sales booklet.)
 An ad for Closson's art gallery in the March 21, 1915, edition of the Cincinnati Enquirer labeled him "the master of them all."

 Almost all of Brewer's larger etchings were published by Alfred Bell & Co. in London and marketed by subscription in limited editions authorized by the Printsellers’ Association (PA) and its successor, the Fine Art Trade Guild (FATG).
 Their dates are given in tiny copyright inscriptions at the very bottom of each plate.
-In the margin underneath the image at the lower left, these etchings have either a single oval stamp (PA) or a series of five stamps (FATG) indicating the numbering of the etching in the edition.
+In the margin underneath the image at the lower left, these etchings have either a single oval stamp (PA) or a series of five stamps (FATG) in which a letter code (now lost) indicates the numbering of the etching in the edition.
 (The number of etchings sold might actually be less than the number authorized, depending upon subscription demand and subsequent orders.)
-Editions were priced from 2 guineas to 8 guineas for the largest color etchings, For instance, the etching "St. Paul's Cathedral (the incoming tide)" on the home page, priced at 8 guineas in 1929, would cost about $450 in today's U.S. currency.
+Editions were priced from 2 guineas to 8 guineas for the largest color etchings.
+For instance, the etching "St. Paul's Cathedral (the incoming tide)" on the home page, priced at 8 guineas in 1929, would cost about $450 in today's U.S. currency.

 Most of Brewer’s largest color etchings were done in the decade between 1911 and 1921, and the majority of these were vertical views of cathedral exteriors and interiors.
 The largest of these solo productions seem to be "The Rose Windows, Rheims Cathedral," copyright 1916, and an exterior view of Amiens Cathedral published in 1918.
 These both measure 470 square inches in area.
-(A view of the Seville Cathedral on which he collaborated with his brother Henry is larger still by a few square inches.)
+(An interior view of the Toledo Cathedral on which he collaborated with his brother Henry is larger still by a few square inches.)
 The most strongly vertical of the larger color etchings seem to be views of the north and south transepts of the cathedral in Rheims.
-In the 1920s and 1930s, perhaps because of changing tastes in the market, Brewer’s etchings generally stayed under 350 square inches in area, except for a few views of the most popular, iconic cathedrals, like Rheims and St. Paul’s.
+In the 1920s and 1930s, perhaps because of changes in market tastes and in the economy (even in the availability of large copper plates), Brewer’s etchings generally stayed under 350 square inches in area, except for a few views of the most popular, iconic cathedrals, like Rheims and St. Paul’s.
 The last of the etchings published by Bell—"The Banks of Loch Katrine," and "Loch Lomond (and Ben Lomond)"—were copyrighted and recorded by the FATG in 1939.

 It is difficult to date the etchings produced in the Acton studio that were not published by Alfred Bell & Co.
 One clue might be that Brewer, on his datable etchings, began incorporating the title into the plate in 1926.
 While not conclusive, this fact would be a good place to start in grouping the etchings into earlier and later periods.
 Most of the etchings believed to be from this later period were under 50 square inches in area.
 A 1925 sales booklet that seems to have been published by Brewer for the American market helps in this sorting by date.